 HEROIN ADDICTION - GET HELP

-As someone with a drug addiction you are entitled to the same confidential NHS care as anyone else who has a health problem.
+As someone with drug addiction you are entitled to the same confidential NHS care as anyone else who has a health problem.

 How to get treatment for heroin addiction?